itshally/bamazon/README.md

 ﻿# Bamazon

-This assignment creates an Amazon-like storefront with MySQL.
+This assignment creates an Amazon-like storefront with MySQL as my backend database.
 The app will take in orders from customers and deplete stock from the store's inventory.
 As a bonus task, the app should track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store.

 **Project Requirements:**
 - #### Customer View: